Declined for Life Insurance – What To Do Now? 2023 Update

 Compare your medical records and check with your doctor for accuracy.
 If there are any mistakes, you’ll need to ensure that the information is corrected because it will appear in the MIB or life insurance application database.

-You will need your medical exam results to know the reason for your denial.
+You will need your medical exam results to know why your denial is.